How Barometric Pressure Affects Bass Fishing (And What to Do About It)

 Frequently Asked Questions

 Does the spawn affect how bass respond to pressure changes?
 It does.
-Spawning bass are already operating under a different set of biological priorities -- their feeding drive is suppressed by hormonal changes regardless of pressure.
-A pressure drop on top of spawn behavior compounds the lockdown.
-The most pressure-responsive fish during spring are pre-spawn fish that are still actively feeding, not fish that are already on beds.
+Spawning fish are operating under a different set of biological priorities and their feeding drive is already suppressed.
+The most pressure-responsive fish during spring are pre-spawn fish that are still actively feeding and staging near spawning areas.
+Those fish respond to pre-front feeding windows with urgency.
+Fish already on beds are less likely to chase regardless of pressure direction, though significant weather changes can temporarily displace them from nests.

 Use the Bass Forecast App